aragon/geo-browser-contracts/README.md

 In standard spaces, _members_ can create proposals while _editors_ can vote on them.
 Approved proposals can be executed by anyone and this will make the DAO call the predefined proposal actions.

-The most typical case will be telling the Space Plugin to emit the event of a proposal being processed.
-It can include emitting a new hash for the contents or accepting a subspace.
+The most typical case will be telling the Space Plugin to emit events, including new edits or managing subspaces.

 <img src="./img/standard-1.svg">